Chladni

 When It Lights Up

-Chladni treats a signal as a vibrating string and asks: what are the statistics of its node points?
-The answer sorts the atlas cleanly by dynamical class.
-Periodic waveforms have regular spacings (nodal_gap_ratio → 1); chaotic attractors have GOE-like level repulsion; heavy-tailed clustered processes (financial ratios, 1/f noise, seismic data) show both elevated clustering and non-exponential domain lengths.
-The geometry is not a chaos detector per se — it is a gap-statistics detector that happens to place chaotic systems in a different part of the plane than periodic or stochastic ones.
+Chladni asks two parallel questions: how does the signal decompose onto plate eigenmodes (the literal physics), and what are the statistics of its zero-crossings (the nodal process)?
+The plate branch (plate_low_mode_fraction, captured_power_fraction) sorts signals by smoothness and by whether their energy fits the octave grid.
+The nodal branch (nodal_gap_ratio, nodal_clustering, modal_nodal_cascade, domain_ks_exponential) sorts the atlas cleanly by dynamical class: periodic waveforms have regular spacings (nodal_gap_ratio → 1), chaotic attractors have GOE-like level repulsion, and heavy-tailed clustered processes (financial ratios, 1/f noise, seismic data) show elevated clustering with non-exponential domain lengths. temporal_burstiness adds a time-frequency intermittency channel that complements both branches.
+Not a chaos detector per se — a gap-statistics + plate-modal detector that happens to place chaotic systems in a different part of the plane than periodic or stochastic ones.

 Open in Atlas